Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 Weight: 3.2 pounds

 Artec Eva is designed to be a fast scanner for professionals.
+In others words, this is very helpful especially for those who are making money from 3D printing.

 3D Resolution: 0.5 mm